shiban123/Bus-Protocols/README.md

 Here I have created Bus Protocol project like UART using SystemVerilog.

-This projects were built on Mentor Graphics QuestaSim.
+This projects was built on Mentor Graphics QuestaSim.

+You can see more info in relavent project folder.